SEIR-7-06/intro-to-the-dom/README.md

 - The power of `innerHTML` may not be obvious, but consider the string can be as complex as you want - containing multiple elements with attributes, etc.

+- However the use of innerHTML is discouraged - due to [security considerations explained here](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#security_considerations).

-- However, using `textContent` is more efficient if just setting text.
+- Therefore, favor using `textContent` to set text.

 ---
 ### Change the style of an element